Do Go On - 345 - Dame Julie Andrews

 I looked around and I saw grips with tears in their eyes.

-that scene is set on a plane
+That scene is set on a plane.

-it's set at a slumber party
+It's said at a slumber party.

-I'm gonna need a hot towel
+I'm going to need a hot towel at.

-crazy amazing projects she won't stop she's doing something all the time and like these huge, crazy, amazing projects.
+because she's doing something all the time and like these huge, crazy, amazing projects.

 She won't stop.